Mangaluru violence: Police release video of anti-CAA protesters

 The BJP state chief Nalin Kumar Kateel said the footages released by police were a "stark reminder of violent protests in Kashmir as youth in large number hit the street and started throwing stones at the police".

-"It was only when the things went out of hand police opened fire," Kateel told reporters after inaugurating a day- long workshop on the CAA at the Karnataka BJP headquarters here.
+"It was only when the things went out of hand police opened fire," Kateel told reporters after inaugurating a day-long workshop on the CAA at the Karnataka BJP headquarters here.

 Noting that the truth has now come out, he said the entire violence was pre-meditated and blamed Congress for instigating violence.